 When you are overwhelmed, you feel like things are too much to deal with.
 Put simply, there is an all-consuming sentiment that emotions are just too strong.
 Overwhelm can be situational or general.

-Everyone gets overwhelmed from time to time.
-It is a natural part of life.
-Overwhelm doesn’t have to upend your progress or thrust you into a downward spiral.
+Everyone gets overwhelmed from time to time, but overwhelm doesn’t have to upend your progress or thrust you into a downward spiral.
 In order to help you navigate these treacherous waters, here are some tips to help you get your life back together when you feel totally overwhelmed.

 1. Slow It Down